exercism/docs/building/product/unlocking-exercises.md

 ### Returning User

 If you are a returning user, who used a previous version of Exercism, you may find that exercises that were previously available have now become locked.
-While we recommend staying in Learning Mode to solve Learning Exercises to unlock other exercises (each should take around 5 minutes to solve if you are fluent in a language), you could instead disable Learning Mode and switch to Practice Mode.
+While we recommend staying in Learning Mode and solving Learning Exercises to unlock other exercises (each should take around 5 minutes to solve if you are fluent in a language), you could instead switch from Learning Mode to Practice Mode.

 ### Switching modes